micmejia/bible-dump/NKJV/Judges/Judg 14.md

 Then the Spirit of the Lord came upon him mightily, and he went down to Ashkelon and killed thirty of their men, took their apparel, and gave the changes _of clothing_ to those who had explained the riddle.
 So his anger was aroused, and he went back up to his father's house.

 ###### 20
-And Samson's wife was _given_ to his companion, who had been his best man. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences ### Footnotes [^a]: Judges 14:3 Lit. _she is right in my eyes_ [^b]: Judges 14:15 So with MT, Tg., Vg.; LXX, Syr. _fourth_
+And Samson's wife was _given_ to his companion, who had been his best man.